Qasim Nanawtawi: Name and lineage

-The "nasab" meets Qasim ibn Muhammad ibn Abi Bakr after 44 links.
+His "nasab" meets Qasim ibn Muhammad ibn Abi Bakr after 44 links.

 Early life and education

 Nanautawi was born in 1832 (either in Sha'ban or Ramadan, 1248 AH) into the Siddiqi family of Nanauta, a town near Saharanpur, India.

 Nanautawi was schooled at Nanauta, where he memorized the Quran and learned calligraphy.
 Aged nine, Nanautawi moved to Deoband where he studied at the madrasa of Karamat Hussain.
 The teacher at this "madrasa" was Mahtab Ali Deobandi, the uncle of Mahmud Hasan Deobandi.
-Under the instruction of Mehtab Ali, Nanautawi completed the primary books of Arabic grammar and syntax.Thereafter, his mother sent him to Saharanpur, where his maternal grandfather Wajīhuddīn Wakīl, who was a poet of Urdu and Persian, lived.
+Under the instruction of Mehtab Ali, Nanautawi completed the primary books of Arabic grammar and syntax.
+Thereafter, his mother sent him to Saharanpur, where his maternal grandfather Wajīhuddīn Wakīl, who was a poet of Urdu and Persian, lived.
 Wakīl enrolled his grandson in the Persian class of Muḥammad Nawāz Sahāranpūri, under whom, Nanautawi, then aged twelve, completed Persian studies.

 In 1844, Nanautawi joined the Delhi College, where he studied with Mamluk Ali Nanautawi.
 According to Asir Adrawi, "Nanautawi although was enrolled in the college, he would take private classes at his teachers home, instead of the college".
 He studied the major books with Mamluk Ali, including "mantiq" and philosophy, and few other books with Mufti Sadruddīn.
-According to Ashraf Ali Thanwi, "Mamluk Ali, the teacher of Rashid Ahmad Gangohi and Nanautawi was a government employee at Dār al-Baqā", in Delhi, which suggests that Nanautawi possibly studied there.
 Manazir Ahsan Gilani has tried to reconcile the reports concerning Nanautawi's education at the college.
 He says that, the name of Nanautawi appeared in the official registry of the college in the first year and argues, "whatsoever it is, but it is not right that he gained education there, since the starting".
 Nanautawi stayed in Delhi for around five or six years, and graduated, aged seventeen.
 Gīlāni says that, Nanautawi studied with Mamluk Ali Nanautawi, but not the syllabus of the college, rather studied at his home.
 It is commonly accepted that Nanautawi did not appear in the college exams.